7/20 Memorial Foundation Reflection Memorial Garden

 Are You Willing to Donate?

-Right now the garden is a blank slate and we look forward to begin creating something that will speak to everyone whose lives continue to be affected in some way by the tragedy.
+We look forward to sharing the creation of something that will speak to everyone whose lives continue to be affected in some way by the tragedy.
 Please consider contributing to the peace and healing that will be felt by all who visit the 7/20 memorial garden.
+We continue to raise funds so that we may bring families who do not live in Aurora to the dedication of the memorial in July of 2018, as well as continue to pay it forward by reaching out to other communities who may experience tragedy.
 Your generosity and support is truly appreciated.

 Our Commitment to Our Donors